sf-wdi-34/schedule/hw/week-07.md

 **link to submit in Wednesday's pulse check:** your work from part 1 of the pet lab

-1. Finish adding authentication to either your aquarium app or your pet app.
+1. Finish adding authentication to your pet app.
 Users should be able to sign up, log in, and log out.

 1. Review the material that was covered this week:
   * Look at the [weekly objectives checklist](https://gist.github.com/bgveenstra/9a1b733cf308260363bf45e1aff7da7f) for a specific list of the topics we covered.